chirag1992m/clustering-labeling/README.md

 ## Pipeline

 TF-IDF --> K-Means clustering --> Candidate Labels (JSD, k-nn) --> Wiki-search --> Candidate Labels++ --> Top Labels (MI, SP) --> Evaluation (Match@K, Mean Reciprocal Rank@K)

+Other ways to vectorize the data
+Future
+PyPi
+sub-sampling the dataset which is unbiased numpy word2vec

+complete the pipeline and replace the parts to Map-Reduce if possible.